Restoration and Creation of Saltmarshes and Other Intertidal Habitats

 CEEC logo

-In conjunction with Dr. Mark Rehfisch and Dr. Phil Atkinson of the British Trust for Ornithology (BTO), Dr. Steve Crooks and myself have been involved in carrying out a review for English Nature of the success (or otherwise) of schemes to create or recreate intertidal habitats such as saltmarshes and mudflats.
+More than 10 years ago, Dr. Mark Rehfisch and Dr. Phil Atkinson of the British Trust for Ornithology (BTO), Dr. Steve Crooks and myself carried out a review for English Nature of the success (or otherwise) of schemes to create or recreate intertidal habitats such as saltmarshes and mudflats.
 The final report of this project is available as an English Nature research report.

 Atkinson, P.W., S. Crooks, A. Grant and M. Rehfisch, 2001.
 The success of creation and restoration schemes in producing intertidal habitat suitable for waterbirds.
 English Nature Research Report No. 425

-This can be downloaded as a three part document: download part 1, download part 2, download part 3.
-Some discussion of the suitability of created intertidal habitat for birds has been published as a paper with the title Can we recreate or restore intertidal habitats for shorebirds and a more detailed study of colonisation of the Tollesbury and Orplands sites by birds will be published shortly in the journal Ibis.
+This can be downloaded as a three part document: part 1, part 2, part 3.
+Some discussion of the suitability of created intertidal habitat for birds was published as a paper with the title Can we recreate or restore intertidal habitats for shorebirds and a more detailed study of colonisation of the Tollesbury and Orplands sites by birds was published in the journal Ibis.
 Please email me to request a reprint.

-Many of the same issues arise with two other proposals to build large container ports in the South East of England.
-These are:
+Many of the same issues arose with two other proposals to build large container ports in the South East of England:

 We also make available here our bibliography of published material on salt marsh restoration and creation, and will add links to other web resources on saltmarsh restoration as time permits.
-One of my current PhD students, Hannah Mossman is continuing this work, jointly supervised by Tony Davy in the School of Biological Sciences, and has carried out detailed ecological surveys of almost all the UK managed retreat sites to assess their success.
 For further details, email me at: A.Grant@uea.ac.uk.
 For other information on research opportunities and undergraduate study at the University of East Anglia, please see the Ecology at UEA and The School of Environmental Sciences web pages.

 Professor Alastair Grant,